How to Extract Audio from Video

 - Allows exporting to several popular audio types like MP3, WAV, M4A, or WMA, covering most basic needs.

-- Offers trimming and quality adjustment options.
+- Offers trimming and quality adjustment.

 Cons: